U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 The startup of the Yemen LNG facility in 2009 gave Yemen the ability to export natural gas for the first time.

-Yemen has never been a natural gas importer, and, until 2009, never consumed natural gas domestically.
+Yemen has never been a natural gas importer, and until 2009, never consumed natural gas domestically.
 Since 2009, Yemen's natural gas consumption has grown, but not nearly as fast as its natural gas exports.
 Yemen's consumption of natural gas remains limited, peaking at just 34 Bcf in 2010.
-In contrast, Yemen exported 309 Bcf of LNG in 2011, representing over 90 percent of its total dry natural gas production that year.
-According to IHS Global Insight, Yemen LNG provided approximately 3 percent of global LNG volumes as of early 2013.
+In contrast, Yemen exported about 330 Bcf of LNG in 2013, representing more than 90% of its total dry natural gas production that year.
+According to IHS Global Insight, Yemen LNG provided approximately 3% of 2013 global LNG volumes.

 |Yemen Gas Company||16.73|